Ball balance

 https://ingenieur-glaser.de/Kontakt/ – Contact

-#ControlEngineering #THWS #ElectricalEngineering #PrototypeConstruction #HardwareDevelopment #Microelectronics #Engineer #Matlab #Simulink #ATMEGA32 #Cplusplus #Cnc #TeachingModel
+#ControlEngineering #THWS #ElectricalEngineering #Prototyping #HardwareDevelopment #Microelectronics #Engineer #Matlab #Simulink #ATMEGA32 #Cplusplus #Cnc #TeachingModel

-At the center of the control plant is a propeller drive connected to a rotatably mounted V-profile.
+At the center of the control process is a propeller drive connected to a pivot-mounted V-profile.
 A ball can roll freely on this.
-A servo motor changes the pitch angle of the rotor blades to deliberately generate thrust to the left or right and thus change the tilt of the seesaw.
+A servo motor changes the blade pitch to generate targeted thrust to the left or right and thus change the tilt of the seesaw.

 The challenge is to develop a control loop that controls the highly dynamic and unstable system so that the rolling ball comes to rest in the middle of the V-profile.
-Even the slightest changes in tilt set the ball in motion.
-The ball's own weight acts as a disturbance just like the varying propeller speed and airflow turbulence.
-These factors significantly increase the complexity of a stable control.
+Even the smallest changes in tilt set the ball in motion.
+The ball's own weight acts as a disturbance as do varying propeller speeds and airflow turbulence.
+These factors significantly increase the complexity of stable control.

 For control, the ball position and the tilt angle of the seesaw are available as measured variables.
 As the only actuator, a pitch-adjustable propeller must suffice to keep the ball in balance.